The 1 Second Film: IMDb controversy

 The director of The 1 Second Film submitted the celebrity producer credits of The 1 Second Film to the Internet Movie Database.
-After being rejected, the director sent a link to a video of Stephen Colbert requesting his US$11 producer credit be listed on IMDb.
-IMDb then began to list all of The 1 Second Film's credits, including unknowns who donated US$1 or more to the project online.
+After being rejected, the director sent a link to a video of Stephen Colbert requesting his $11 producer credit be listed on IMDb.
+IMDb then began to list all of The 1 Second Film's credits, including unknowns who donated $1 or more to the project online.
 Thousands of people began to discover the film title under the production credits of the various celebrities involved.
 The project spread online, attracting donations from around the world.
 Several celebrities also donated online, including Jonah Hill and Ryan Reynolds.
 The IMDb listing reached over 3,000 producers.
-However, due to the high volume of submissions, IMDb replaced all of the film's individual producer credits with a single credit for "Producers of The 1 Second Film."
+Due to the high volume of submissions, IMDb replaced all of the film's individual producer credits with a single credit for "Producers of The 1 Second Film."
 The entire project was later removed from IMDb.
 Jon Reeves, head of data acquisition at IMDb, released a statement calling the project a "performance art project (rather) than an actual film".